maher-seed/maher-seed/README.md

 ## 💻 About Me
 I am currently learning *C++ ⚙* and building my programming foundations step by step.
-I also practice my *English language 🇬🇧* daily to improve communication and technical skills.
+I also practice the *English language 🇬🇧* to improve my communication and technical skills.
+My native language is *Arabic 🇸🇾*.

 ## 🎯 What I'm Doing Now
 - 🔥 Learning *C++ programming*
-- 📘 Practicing *English* every day
+- 🇬🇧 Practicing *English*
+- 🌍 Native language: *Arabic*
 - 🧠 Building small projects to improve logic and problem-solving

 ## 🛠 Languages & Tools